HonzaMat/PyOpenocdClient/README.md

 * the code is fully covered via unit tests;

-* automatic integration testing against multiple versions of OpenOCD;
+* integration testing regularly runs against multiple versions of OpenOCD;

 * the code is multiplatform and portable &mdash; it does not have any dependencies except for the Python's standard library;

-* fully open-source under a permissive license (MIT license).
+* the library is fully open-source under a permissive license (MIT license).

 ## Quick instructions